tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 #### Example test

+An example specification might look like this

+A> #### Market data API
+A>
+A> When a request for a valuation is received for a book containing `AMZN` and `GOOG` stocks A>
+A> Then market data is queried for `AMZN` and `GOOG`

-An example, setting expectations against the market data API might look like this.
+With a corresponding fixture Setting expectations against the market data API.
 Notice the verification is in the form of expectations.
 We're saying here that we expect a certain interaction between the `portfolio` and the `marketData` components but not verifying how any return values might be used by the `portfolio`.
+It's saying that when when prices are queried for Amazon and Google, the market data component is accessed using the `getPrice` method of the API.

 {title="Example 9: Test fixture market data", lang="java", line-numbers="on"}
 ~~~~~~~